-Ktech and EnerVault, will integrate EnerVault’s Vault-20 battery energy storage system (250 kW, 1 MWh) with a Helios dual-axis tracker 180 kW photovoltaic (PV) system.
+Raytheon Ktech and EnerVault will integrate EnerVault’s Vault-20 battery energy storage system (250 kW, 1 MWh) with a Helios dual-axis tracker 180 kW photovoltaic (PV) system.
 The system will be deployed at an agricultural site in California’s Central Valley.
-It will store the energy generated and dispatch power to run an irrigation pump and inject energy back into the utility grid during peak times to help offset demand from a section that comprises 4 percent of California’s electricity demand.
+It will store the energy generated and dispatch power to run an irrigation pump and inject energy back into the utility grid during peak times to help offset demand from a section representing 4 percent of California’s electricity demand.
 The modularity of the system provides scalability for multi-megawatt deployments.
-The Vault-20 is based on 20-foot container building blocks.
-Two electrolyte tanks (one anolyte, one catholyte) form the bottom level for two power containers that hold the stacks, pumps, control system, and power conditioning systems.
+The Vault-20 consists of electrolyte tanks and transportainers, which house stacks, pumps, control system, and power conditioning systems.

 Technology development will progress from 15x15 cm lab-scale cells and 20-layer stacks, to a 2-5 kW prototype system, then a 30kW alpha system, concluding with a 250 kW beta system.
 EnerVault plans to begin manufacturing flow battery stacks in its Northern California plant within 12 months of project completion.